clementyung/clementyung.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a senior at National University of Singapore, and I will be matriculating to University of Toronto in Fall 2022 as a graduate student (PhD Mathematics).
+I recently graduated from National University of Singapore with a Bachelor of Science (Hons) in Mathematics.
+I will be matriculating to University of Toronto in Fall 2022 as a graduate student (PhD Mathematics).

-My interest revolves around set theory and analysis.
-I like to explore how various results of analysis holds under different axiomatic systems.
+My interest revolves around set theory, infinitary combinatorics, topological Ramsey spaces and set theory's interactions with analysis.
+In particular, I like to explore how various results of analysis holds under different axiomatic systems.
 I wrote my Honours thesis under Asst.
 Prof. Spencer Unger (University of Toronto) and Prof. Yang Yue (National University of Singapore), titled "Diagonalisation Forcing of Infinite Block Sequences".
-Thanks to my supervisor, I also became interested in the theory of topological Ramsey spaces.

 I am currently a research assistant under Assoc.
 Prof. Dilip Raghavan.
 I am exploring on minimal counterexamples to Galvin's problem in higher dimensions.